baskargroup/GRATEv2/README.md

 ### Preparing Ground Truth Annotations
 - **Annotation Tool:** Use the [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) to annotate crystals in HRTEM images.
+- **Example Annotations File :**
+  An example CSV file with annotation file created using the VGG annotator is provided at `Example/validation/groundTruth/annotation.csv`.
 - **Convert CSV Annotations:**
   ```bash
   python vggAnnotatorCSVRead.py
   ```

   This generates appropriate ground truth masks for evaluating detection performance.
+Inside the script `vggAnnotatorCSVRead.py`, update the `base_dir_rpath` and `annotation_csv_fname` variable to point to the validation directory path and the name of annotation CSV file generated from VGG annotator.
+- **Evaluate Detection Performance:**
+  Example annotations created using the python script are provided in the `Example/validation/groundTruth/Images` directory.

 ## Thresholds and Batch Sizes in Bayesian Optimization
 When using Bayesian optimization, data is processed incrementally in batches.
 The batch size affects how the Wasserstein distance values scale.
 Larger batches introduce more substantial changes per increment, potentially justifying a slightly higher threshold, while smaller batches produce subtler changes and may warrant a lower threshold.
 Consider these factors when selecting a stopping criterion.

 ## Customization
 - **Loss Function:**
-  Edit the objective function in `bayesianOpt.py` to integrate additional crystal features into the loss function if desired.
+  Edit the `objective()` function in `bayesianOpt.py` to integrate additional crystal features into the loss function if desired.

 - **Modes and Parameters:**
   Adjust modes in the config file (e.g., `debug`, `save_BB`, `result_display`) to control outputs and intermediate debugging steps.